 You can extend your van insurance to include:

-Employers’ liability cover: this covers you against claims of negligence by your employees – this can be useful if you use your van for business and employ others
+Employers’ liability cover: this covers you against claims of negligence by your employees – it can be useful if you use your van for business and employ others.

 Not all insurers offer the same extras, so check carefully before you buy.
 You will likely need to pay to include each option on your policy.